Games Participation Rules

 BC Games General Rules provide details of the general eligibility requirements as well as competition parameters and rules for inclusion in the BC Games.
 Only BC Games Society staff can approve exceptions or exemptions to the BC Games rules.
 In order to fully understand the rules and requirements for participation in the BC Games, it is expected that the BC Games General Rules will be read in addition to the technical package for each sport.

-Exemplary conduct is expected of all Games participants (athletes, coaches, officials, adult supervisors).
+Exemplary conduct is expected of all Games participants.
 This is expected from the time Games participants board BC Games transportation (or arrive at the Games by their own transportation) until they return home.
+Refer to the Expectations of Participants for additional information.

 Participants at any BC Games are one of many outstanding athletes, head coaches, assistant coaches, adult supervisors, and officials who will be involved in competition.
-It is important that each participant show Games volunteers and all other Games participants the same respect they would want in return.
+It is important that each participant show Games volunteers and all other Games participants the same respect and treatment that you'd want done to you.

 Any damages to a BC Games venue or infrastructure due to the actions of a participant(s) will result in disciplinary action and/or financial restitution by the participant(s) involved and/or their Provincial Sport Organization.